hwangbro/test/README.md

     * You can do another `git status` and you should see the files you add in green.
 * After you have added all the files you made changes to, we want to bundle them into a "commit".
 Do this by doing `git commit -m "YOUR DESCRIPTION HERE"`, where you give a short description of your changes.
 The quotation marks need to be part of this command.
     * For example, `git commit -m "Update Moon Rocket fight in Beginner Guide"`
 * Then we want to push this commit back to GitHub.
-Do this by doing a `git push origin`
+Do this by doing a `git push origin`.
+* If you need to make more changes, you can go through these steps again to make changes to a file, do a `git add <file>`, `git commit -m "commit description"`, and `git push origin`.

+* If you go back to your fork of speedrun-routes (https://github.com/<YOUR_GITHUB_NAME>/speedrun-routes) on your GitHub account and click the `branches` button, you should see your newly created branch listed there.
+* Once you click the branch that you created, you should see a green "Compare & pull request" button at the top.
+Click that once you are ready to have your changes reviewed.